amy-huang/pim_power/DOCS/README.md

 ﻿# Overview

-This collection of scripts was written to provide energy and power statistics for simulating concurrent data structure microbenchmarks on novel NDP architecture designs on [SMCSim](https://iis-git.ee.ethz.ch/erfan.azarkhish/SMCSim).
+This collection of scripts was written to provide energy and power statistics for simulating concurrent data structure microbenchmarks on novel near-data processing (NDP) architecture designs on [SMCSim](https://iis-git.ee.ethz.ch/erfan.azarkhish/SMCSim).
 It uses statistics files provided by [gem5](http://gem5.org/Main_Page), the architecture simulator SMCSim is based on, and system configuration files as inputs to the architecture energy estimation tool [McPAT](https://github.com/HewlettPackard/mcpat) to get energy statistics, from which power can be calculated.

 # Setting up for the first time